palikar/anything/README.md

 The rendering API of choice for the project is [OpenGL](https://www.opengl.org/).
 At some point maybe I&rsquo;ll also implement a [Direct3D](https://en.wikipedia.org/wiki/Direct3D) backend but is a plan for the far future.

+**&ldquo;Anything&rdquo; is in no way close to stable or usable state.
+The project is in active development and it&rsquo;s not even in alpha-version yet.**

 ## Building